Skip to main content

 Students sitting in a circle with one having their back facing the camera and wearing a shirt that says Summer Start

+This is a 1-day welcome and community-building experience designed to provide information for incoming first year and transfer students.
+Attendees will learn about the Pride Center, meet staff and student employees, hear from LGBTQ+ student organizations on campus, find opportunities to volunteer, and get connected to LGBTQ+ resources.
 Incoming students will get a chance to connect with each other and hear from returning students about what it’s like to be LGBTQ+ at NC State.
-This annual event is a great way for students to create community, learn about campus resources, enjoy free food, and have some fun.
+This event is a great way to create community, learn about campus resources, enjoy free food, play fun games and make new connections!

 Back view of Mrs. Wolf and two students under multi-color balloon arch